Paris Opera: Ballet

 In 1661 Louis XIV, who was a dancer himself and one of the great architects of baroque ballet (the art form which would one day evolve into classical ballet), established the Académie Royale de Danse, intended to codify court and character dances and to certify dance teachers by examination.
 From 1680 until Lully's death, it was under the direction of the great dancing master Pierre Beauchamp, the man who codified the five positions of the feet.
 When Lully took over the Opéra in 1672, he and Beauchamp made theatrical ballet an important part of the company's productions.
 The ballet of that time was merely an extension of the opera, having yet to evolve into an independent form of theatrical art.
 As it became more important, however, the dance component of the company began to be referred to as the Paris Opera Ballet.
 In 1713 an associated ballet school was opened, today known as the Paris Opera Ballet School.
 The Académie Royale de Danse remained separate, and with the fall of the monarchy in 1789 it disappeared.

-The company's names after the Revolution
+The company after the Revolution and in the 19th century

 With the French Revolution and the founding of the Republic, the company changed names several times, dropping its association with the royal family (see the List of official company names for details), and in 1794, moved into the Théâtre National de la rue de la Loi (capacity 2800) where it took the name Théâtre des Arts.
 In 1797, it was renamed the Théâtre de la République et des Arts.